websemantics/svg-tools/README.md

 # SVG Tools
 Process and optimize SVG files.
-This project will optimize all the SVG files stored in `svg-source` folder and save them into `svg-output`
+This project will optimize all the SVG files stored in `svg` folder and save them into `out`

 ## install